CSharp-Catalyst/ModellerMcp/README.md

 ### 2. AI-Powered Analysis

-- Leverage MCP integration with VS Code and GitHub Copilot
+- Leverage the MCP tools with VS Code and GitHub Copilot
 - Get intelligent suggestions for model improvements
 - Analyze cross-model consistency and best practices

-### 3. SDK & API Generation
+### 3. Code Generation

-- Generate complete .NET SDKs from domain models with security controls
-- Create Minimal API projects that integrate with generated SDKs
+- Generate LLM Prompts for code generation
-- LLM-driven code generation with comprehensive security framework
+- Use the prompts for LLM-driven code generation
 - Enterprise-grade audit logging and compliance tracking
 - Multi-level security validation and prompt injection prevention
-- Use Vertical Slice Architecture patterns
+- Use any supported prompt packages (I'm using my Vertical Slice Architecture sample)
 - Maintain developer customizations during updates

----

 ## Model Definition Best Practices

+The validation tools and supplied documents (bdd_model_definitions.md) will provide good guidance

+Some considations:
 - **Naming**: Use PascalCase for types, camelCase for attributes
 - **Structure**: Separate entity types (`.Type.yaml`) and behaviours (`.Behaviour.yaml`)
 - **Reusability**: Leverage shared attribute types and enums
 - **Documentation**: Provide clear summaries and descriptions
 - **Validation**: Use BDD scenarios for business rules